raito-io/raito-io.github.io/docs/overview/concepts.md

 ### Raito Cloud
 *Raito Cloud* refers to the Raito SaaS offering.
 It provides the full functionality that Raito has to offer to protect your data without slowing it down.

-### Raito Graph
-[TODO: is this relevant for the end user?] <br>
-The *Raito Graph* is the graph structure that is built inside of Raito Cloud.
-It contains and interconnects the metadata of all data sources, the users and groups from the identity stores, the data policies, ...

 ### Raito CLI
 The *Raito CLI* is the bridge between your infrastructure (data sources, identity stores, data catalog ...) and *Raito Cloud*.
 It can run safely on your own infrastructure to handle all the connections to your infrastructure in a secure way, without the need to have credentials to your data sources in *Raito Cloud*.